blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 - **Environment changing?** → Crank up mutation rate (explore new solutions)
 - **Novel challenge?** → The network figures out it needs to change strategies

-This is the first step toward **truly autonomous, open-ended learning agents**—AI that doesn't need a human telling it what to do.
+This is the first step toward **truly autonomous, open-ended learning agents** AI that doesn't need a human telling it what to do.

 ![Self-Referential Graph HyperNetwork](https://raw.githubusercontent.com/blueee04/blog/main/content/images/2026-03-12-Attention-Mechanism-Bio/Hypergraph_2.png)

 For developmental biology, this is conceptually similar to how organisms adapt during development.
 Neural plasticity, for example, is the brain's ability to rewire itself based on experience.
-If we can achieve something similar in AI, we're not just mimicking nature—we're understanding it at a deeper level.
+If we can achieve something similar in AI, we're not just mimicking nature we're understanding it at a deeper level.

 ---